Information that new academies will need in their first period of opening.

 Estimating your allocation

-Before you receive your draft FAP, you can make an estimate of your allocation.
-We have produced a guide that explains how to estimate a new academy’s revenue funding, known as the general annual grant (GAG).
+Before you receive your draft funding allocation statement, you can make an estimate of your allocation.
+We’ve produced a guide that explains how to estimate a new academy’s revenue funding, known as the general annual grant (GAG).
 The guide links to online data and has examples for each of the main elements of the GAG.

-For academies opening as free schools, studio schools or UTCs, your school budget share will be based on the LA funding formula.
-We have produced templates for individual schools to calculate indicative allocations based on their own information.
+For academies opening as free schools, studio schools or university technical colleges (UTC), your school budget share will be based on the local authority funding formula.
+We’ve produced templates for individual schools to calculate indicative allocations based on their own information.

 These are available, with further information about funding, for each of these academy types: